-Procurement and supply chain management are essential aspects of delivering FM, whether in the sourcing of specialist services and products or getting the best deal on behalf of organisations and clients.
+Procurement and supply chain management are essential aspects of delivering workplace and facilities management, whether in the sourcing of specialist services and products, or managing the best contract on behalf of organisations and clients.

-- Focusing on a value-driven approach, incorporating quality and social value, which delivers for all parties
+- Focusing on a values-driven, collaborative approach delivering for all parties

 - Enabling realistic margins